mdn/translated-content/files/zh-tw/web/css/css_grid_layout/basic_concepts_of_grid_layout/index.md

 ## Grid areas

 Items can span one or more cells both by row or by column, and this creates a _grid area_.
-Grid areas have to be rectangular – it isn’t possible to create an L-shaped area for example.
+Grid areas have to be rectangular – it isn't possible to create an L-shaped area for example.
 The highlighted grid area spans two row and two column tracks.

 ![A grid area](1_grid_area.png)